 - Biomechanics-It is a unique stream in tattoo art,

-It helps you feel yourself as a cyborg in human body.
+It helps you feel like a cyborg in the human body.

 Mechanical equipment in action